 At St Clare’s, all pupils must study English (language and literature), Mathematics and at least one science.
 In addition, a humanities subject and a modern language are strongly recommended to provide a broad and balanced curriculum.

 - A Science subject (Biology, Chemistry or Physics)

 Pupils have 6 further subject choices from the following:

 - Art & Design

 Additionally, study support skills are available to those who might benefit.

 There is also a compulsory non-examined course in PE/Games and a lesson of PSE or Careers each week.

 If you have any questions, it is important to ask.
-For students wishing to apply for Year 10 for September 2017, please contact our Registrar, Holly Fowlkes, who will be able to supply the GCSE Option Boxes.
+For enquiries about applying for Year 10 for Autumn 2018, please contact our Registrar, Mrs Holly Fowlkes, who will be able to supply the GCSE Option Boxes.